Air regulator urged to ban ‘rip-off’ no show charges

 Under current regulations, airlines are entitled to cancel a “no show” customer’s connecting or return flight, typically with no refund given.
 In some cases airlines are effectively able to double their money by reselling the seats they cancel, with no refund given to passengers.

-Consumer group Which? - which wrote to nine airlines at the end of last year informing them that the practice is potentially in breach of both the Consumer Rights Act and the Unfair Terms in Consumer Contracts Directive - said only one airline, FlyBe, had agreed to make some changes, but it has not removed its “no-show” clause completely.
+Consumer group Which? wrote to nine airlines at the end of last year informing them that the practice is potentially in breach of both the Consumer Rights Act and the Unfair Terms in Consumer Contracts Directive.
+It said only one airline, FlyBe, had agreed to make some changes, but it has not removed its “no-show” clause completely.

 In a report released last week, the Civil Aviation Authority (CAA) concluded that a policy of automatically cancelling a passenger’s return if they do not take the outbound flight needed to be made “fairer and more proportionate”.